Quakers and Race

 Quaker Voluntary Service House

 Quaker Voluntary Service has opened a house in Philadelphia under the spiritual care of Germantown Meeting.
-Eight young adults will live together in community and spend the year immersed in service, social change and reflection.
-They will intern with organizations that offer direct support to marginalized communities, and strive to transform unjust systems.
+Four to eight young adults live together in community and spend the year immersed in service, social change and reflection.
+They intern with organizations that offer direct support to marginalized communities, and strive to transform unjust systems.
 For more information about QVS, visit their website at http //www.quakervoluntaryservice.org.

-The Working Group with a Concern for Global Warming has put together a Sustainability Survey for the Meeting and interested community members.
-We encourage everyone to fill out the survey and return it to the Meeting (email@example.com).
+The Working Group with a Concern for Climate Change has put together a Sustainability Survey for the Meeting and interested community members.
+We encourage everyone to fill out the survey and return it to the Meeting (firstname.lastname@example.org).
 We hope the survey will help you learn about ways to live more sustainably, and we would like to hear about your ideas and projects.

 Potluck on Climate Change, 2012 Jan 28

 We had a wonderful evening of presentations, and discussions over a healthy potluck meal.
 There were presentations on policy change, greenroadway enhancement, solar energy, and better nutrition through vegetable gardening.

 Click here to download a presentation on gardening at the Old Tennis Court Farm.